Wisdom Tooth Removal in Naperville, IL

 Sedation Options

-- Local anesthesia: The standard for straightforward extractions — you're awake but feel no pain
+- Local anesthesia: The standard for straightforward extractions, keeping you awake but free of pain

-- Nitrous oxide: Mild relaxation while remaining conscious and responsive
+- Nitrous oxide: Mild relaxation while you stay conscious and responsive

-- Oral sedation: A prescription pill taken before your appointment for deeper relaxation — a driver is required
+- Oral sedation: A prescription pill taken before your appointment for deeper relaxation, which means a driver is required

 - Learn more about our sedation dentistry options

-Worried about the procedure?
-We offer multiple sedation options so you can be comfortable from start to finish.
+Anxious about the procedure?
+We offer multiple sedation options so you can stay comfortable from start to finish.

 Recovery & What to Expect